To take public transportation in Singapore, you need either cash or card.

 The Singapore Tourist Pass (STP) is a card that gives you unlimited travel on Singapore’s MRT, LRT and basic bus services for 1 day, 2 days or 3 days depending on which pass you purchase.

-Here are what you need to know about STP:
+Here are what you need to know about STP.

 The STP costs S$10 for 1 day, S$16 for 2 days and S$20 for 3 days.

 Eg: If you purchase the card on Monday, you need to return the card by Saturday to get the deposit back.
 In other words, if you buy the 3-day pass, you need to activate it latest by Wednesday.

 If you decide to keep the card and not return it, the S$10 deposit will be forfeited, and you can continue to use the card as a normal EZ-Link card.

 Kids below 0.9m height travel for free on trains and buses when accompanied by a fee-paying adult.

 You can buy STP at TransitLink Ticket Office located at certain MRT stations: Ang Mo Kio, Bayfront, Bugis, Changi Airport, Chinatown, City Hall, Farrer Park, Harbourfront, Jurong East, Kranji, Lavender, Orchard, Raffles Place, Somerset, Tanjong Pagar, Woodlands.
 More details on opening hours here.

 When purchasing STP, not all TransitLink Ticket Office accepts payment by cards.
 The selected TransitLink Ticket Offices that accept MasterCard and JCB payments are located at Bayfront, Bugis, Changi Airport, Chinatown, City Hall, Farrer Park, HarbourFront, Lavender, Orchard and Woodlands MRT Stations.

-- You can return STP to:
+You can return STP to:

 - Any TransitLink Ticket Offices at MRT stations

 - SMRT Passenger Service Centres located at MRT stations at Changi Airport, Kranji, Lavender, Dhoby Ghaut and Marina South Pier.Unlimited rides applicable for: MRT, LRT and basic bus services.

 Unlimited rides are not applicable for: Sentosa Express monorail, RWS8 bus, Express Services Bus, Fast Forward Bus, Night Owl bus (N bus), NightRider bus (NR bus), Chinatown Direct bus (CT bus) and other premium and niche bus services.

-- The pass starts when you use it for the first time.
+The pass starts when you use it for the first time.
 The 1-day pass ends when the last public transport has stopped operation (slightly past midnight).
 Eg: if you use the card for the first time at 6pm on Monday, the 1-day pass will expire on Monday’s night (when the last train and bus have stopped), the 2-day pass will expire on Tuesday’s night and the 3-day pass will expire on Wednesday’s night.

-About Singapore Tourist Pass Plus
+About Singapore Tourist Pass PLUS

 The Singapore Tourist Pass Plus (STP+) is an extension from STP.
 On top of unlimited rides on trains and basic bus services, STP+ offers additional perks.

-Here are STP+ facts you should know:
+Here are STP+ facts you should know.